 Is port or starboard better when the ship is docked?

-When a cruise ship is docked at a port, there’s sometimes one side of the ship that has a better view than the other.
+When a cruise ship is docked at a port, one side of the ship sometimes has a better view than the other.
 In a busy port, you might step out on your balcony to discover the only view you have is the side of a neighboring ship—and its passengers on their own balconies!

 Unfortunately, when you book a cruise it’s nearly impossible to determine which direction your balcony will be facing when your ship docks at various ports.
 It can depend on the layout of the port, how many other ships are already there, and what direction the ship is sailing in.

-Sometimes there are governmental regulations that specify how ships need to be arranged at a certain port.
-At other ports, it’s up to the captain to choose how they want their ship to be positioned.
+Sometimes governmental regulations specify how ships need to be arranged at a certain port.
+At other ports, it’s up to the captain to choose how they want to position their ship.